Tuesday, May 13, 2008

 Video: Seneca Army Depot truck gate, August 1, 1983 - Women's Video Collective

-When you rape the earth you rape my body.
+When you rape the earth you rape my body

-I can feel her trembling in my soul.
+I can feel her trembling in my soul

-with your poison weapons of control.
+With your poison weapons of control

-You say you only follow orders,
+You say you only follow orders -

-it's just your job a day's routine.
+it's just your job the day's routine

-To kill and justify the murder
+To kill then justify the murder

-Your strength is an illusion.
+Your strength is an illusion

 Your lies are an intrusion

-on my life my Sacred Space.
+on my life, my sacred space.

-And the words we've written on your Doors to Destruction
+And the words we've written on your doors to destruction

 might be wiped clean but their truth can't be erased.